learn-co-curriculum/curriculum-team/adding-images-to-lessons.md

 The curriculum team will upload your archive for you into the appropriate place and return the S3 URL(s).

-_Solution TBD_
+We use [Cyberduck](https://cyberduck.io/) as a transfer program.

-We use Cyberduck as a transfer program.
+You need to create a connection to Amazon S3 using the credentials.

-Create your image in
+Via Cyberduck you'll be able to create folders / subfolders / etc. There aren't any hard and fast rules here.
+Try to honor a sensible folder organization scheme.

 <a name="hosting"></a>